 Most soon-to-be and recent retirees don’t think about taxes when heading into retirement.
 This is a major problem.
 If this is you, don’t worry.
-Keeping taxes at the forefront of your retirement planning will help you not only avoid the following three mistakes, but allow you to take advantage of the opportunities they may present.
+Keeping taxes at the forefront of your retirement planning will help you not only avoid the following three mistakes, but it will also allow you to take advantage of the opportunities they may present.

 When you retire, however, you’ll likely replace your lifestyle spending with multiple sources of cash flow, all of which are potentially taxed in different ways with different rates:

-Figure 2: Social Security Benefits Taxed based on Provisional Income
+Figure 2: Social Security Benefits Taxed Based on Provisional Income

 How you pay taxes also changes during retirement.
 While working, your employer makes this easy by withholding income tax from your earnings.
 In retirement, however, most cash flow sources do not automatically have withholding, which means you’ll underpay your tax due without some proactive efforts on your part.
 Failure to set aside enough to pay your tax bill could mean you have to withdraw more money than you had planned.

-Mistake #2: Failing to create tax diversification
+Mistake #2: Failing to Create Tax Diversification

 - Tax-advantaged.
-Contributions are made after taxes, your earnings grow tax-free, and there is no tax due on distributions, assuming certain requirements are met.
+Contributions are made after taxes, your earnings grow tax-free, and there is no tax due on distributions—assuming certain requirements are met.
 Examples include Roth IRAs and Roth 401(k)s.

-Most workers incorrectly over-prioritize saving in tax-deferred accounts, such as 401(k)s and 403(b)s, because they are easily accessible through employers, and they offer an immediate tax deduction and corresponding current cash flow benefit.
+Most workers incorrectly over-prioritize saving in tax-deferred accounts such as 401(k)s and 403(b)s, because they are easily accessible through employers, and they offer an immediate tax deduction and corresponding current cash-flow benefit.
 The thought of how this will benefit you 10, 20 or 30 years down the road is usually not considered.

-So what is a worker or retiree to do?
+So, what is a worker or retiree to do?
 Workers need to take advantage of smart saving strategies.
 They need to understand what strategies are available through their employers and ensure they are correctly funding the right programs at the right times.
 Similarly, if you have a side gig or are self-employed, you need to understand that additional opportunities exist to save for retirement beyond what might be offered by your employer, including the taxable and tax-advantaged examples above.

 Retirees need to create tax-efficient retirement cash flow and evaluate whether and when Roth IRA conversions make sense in order to create the tax diversification they may currently lack.

-Mistake #3: Getting stuck with big RMDs
+Mistake #3: Getting Stuck with Big RMDs

 Figure 3: Spending Needs vs. Taxable Income